suzyanne/test-repo/README.md

 # test-repo
-first repository for Coursera data science class
+My first repository for a Coursera data science class.

+I'm totally new to git and gitHub!